-Whether plopped on top of your avo toast or paired with a roasted sweet potato, a water-cooked egg is a delicious (and healthy, obvs) way to add some vegetarian-friendly protein to your brekkie.
+Whether plopped on top of your avocado toast or paired with a roasted sweet potato, a poached egg is a delicious way to add some protein to your brekkie.
 But it’s also one of the more intimidating stovetop techniques.
 Scrambled?
 No problem.
 Over easy?
 Sure.
 But poached?
-That’s an expert cooking method, right?
+To master that method you’d better have a degree in culinary arts, right?

 Not so, says Nick Korbee.
-The chef at the always-mobbed New York City brunch destination Egg Shop has spent hours in the kitchen refining the process—and has landed on a five-step plan to perfectly poach your eggs every single time.
+The chef at the perennially-mobbed New York City brunch spot Egg Shop has spent hours in the kitchen refining the process.
+He landed on a five-step plan to perfectly poach your eggs every single time.
+With this easy-to-follow method, you’ll never wind up with a messy, undercooked toast-topper ever again.

 1. Get the water temperature right

-According to Korbee, it should be between 175 and 180°F. “You should be able to see tiny champagne-like bubbles,” he says.
+First heat up some water on the stove, keeping the temperature between 175 and 180 degrees Fahrenheit.
+“You should be able to see tiny champagne-like bubbles,” he says.

 2. Add some acid

+If you need further proof apple cider vinegar truly does it all, this is it.
 “Two tablespoons of vinegar, lemon juice, or ACV all work,” he says.
-“Just don’t use one that’s too colorful, like red wine vinegar, or it will make your eggs look weird.”
+“Just don’t use one that’s too colorful—like red wine vinegar—or it will make your eggs look weird.”
 Once you land on your add-in, mix it into your almost-boiling water.

 3. Crack the egg

-“The idea is that the closer to the surface you can release it into simmering water, [the better],” Korbee says.
+Next comes the egg.
+For the best results, make sure they’re fresh and be gentle.
+“The idea is that the closer to the surface you can release your egg into simmering water, the better,” Korbee says.
 If you go for a dramatic drop, he adds, “the whites will immediately separate and gravity will rip it apart.”
-(Hello, #yolkfail!)
 Korbee likes to get his fingers as close to the surface as possible and forgoes using a cup or extra tools to assist in the cracking.

 4. Test it